 You will then have amazing Mail (plus all the extras with Google’s Suite), a lightning-fast server that is not shared with a 100 to 1,000 other people (some of which will have sites that get hacked, leaving you vulnerable) and then the true learning begins.
 SSH, DNS, Backups, Security etc – it’s all useful to know and this takes time but eventually, some way down the line you will be grateful you invested the time.

 Some advice: Start slowly, and on a site you can “break” – perhaps a pet project like this one of mine around tow trucks – and cut your teeth on something minor that has little traffic or is just a dev or staging website.
 That said, there is nothing like the pressure of it being real work to hasten the neurons in your brain to make learning connections.

-You basically want to only host small, easy to work with clients so that you can deliver much better service to them (on an Afrihost server a site will take 10 seconds to respond; on a Digital Ocean server it will take 1 second) and then I bill them for my time knowing that I am actually saving them money by migrating them to a far better, and generally cheaper service.
+You basically want to only host small, easy to work with clients so that you can deliver much better service to them – on an Afrihost server a site will take 10 seconds to respond; on a Digital Ocean server it will take 1 second – and then I only bill them for my time knowing that I am actually saving them money by migrating them to a far better, and generally cheaper service.

-For bigger websites and clients they generally have an in-house developer who knows what to do; as an SEO you can just list the requirements for the site’s performance and such.
+For bigger websites and clients they generally have an in-house developer who knows what to do; as a beginner or SEO type, like me, you can just list the requirements for the site’s performance and such.

 Mainly: With all clients never ever be in charge of mail.
 You need a PhD to work out how to fix it if things go pear.